 The SRP requires security verification only between source and destination of a route using MAC for route request and route reply packets.
-Because SRP does not use any authentication of the intermediate nodes in both route request and route reply process, it makes the protocol more light-weight, but more vulnerable to attacks by malicious nodes.
+Because SRP does not use any authentication of the intermediate nodes in both route reply process, it makes the protocol more light-weight, but more vulnerable to attacks by malicious nodes.